 Use the word “secret” in your blog post headlines, the body and even in the call-to-action, when you’re unveiling something new or delivering a piece of particularly high-quality valuable content.

-build a loyal audience faster, you will see an increase in your twitter engagement and social media engagement.
+If you can deliver more valuable content in your blog posts, you’ll build a loyal audience faster, you will see an increase in your twitter engagement and social media engagement.
 In fact it will improve your content strategy overall.

 I use trigger words in my blog posts, not as clickbait, but as an avenue to express my thoughts clearly, and as a bonus it does drive up social media engagement.